The64thGamer/cheeseepedia/content/3ctt8o9c9i5lbqqy/content.md

 > "I'll be very disappointed if we can't take this opportunity not only to have 64th's talent on our team, but also to unite behind this goal.
 It's true that in my vision, 64th doesn't control this project, but he was never entitled to that.
 His vision and talent is greatly respected by me.
 But his vision doesn't go as far as Ryan and I are promising the fans with absolute accurate simulation of the real world effects on these moving parts, and the tools to program these characters that will become the actual tools that I myself will use to program my own show." "...Without financial success, a demo like 64th has given us cannot survive and develop further."[2]

-There was also some potential worry that since Aaron did not know who 64th was, that he was part of one of the few harassment groups within the fandom.
-64th would contact Aaron about a collaboration, but would cease communication after Aaron required 64th's full legal name to proceed talks.[2]
+There was also some potential worry that since Aaron did not know who Sudo was, that he was part of one of the few harassment groups within the fandom.
+Sudo would contact Aaron about a collaboration, but would cease communication after Aaron required Sudo's full legal name to proceed talks.[2]

 ### Development Continues